a-robu/green-snake/README.md

 # Introduction

-This is repository holds the first thing I ever programmed (beyond simple hello world programs).
-Originally it was kept on Dropbox and I recovered it from there.
+This program is a simple snake game.
+I made it when I was learning to program, back in 2010.
+In fact, it is my first, ever, programming project (beyond simple _helloworld_ programs).

+Originally, it was kept on Dropbox, but now I decided to recover it from there and host it on GitHub.

-It's quite quirky, but I have a fond memory of making it.
+It's quite a quirky game, but I am proud of it and fondly remember making it.
 Here is a screenshot from the simple gameplay.

 ![gameplay-screenshot](gameplay-screenshot.png)

 # Running from Source Code

-This game is written in Python 2.
+This game was written in Python 2.
 To run the game from the source code, execute the following commands to install `pygame` locally with _virtualenv_.

 ```bash
 virtualenv venv